Itinerary & Video

-The Prairie Trail Scenic Byway is a 56-mile route through north central Kansas.
+The Prairie Trail Scenic Byway is an 80-mile route through north central Kansas.
 It begins at the south at Canton, not far from where the Santa Fe and Chisholm Trails brought travelers and cattle in the 19th century.
 Canton is home to the Stars and Stripes Military Museum, an 1883 Pioneer Jail, the last Carnegie Library built, and two water towers labeled "Hot" and "Cold."
 Restaurants and shops are available for visitors.
 Arriving via K-86 south from the US-56/K-86 junction and through the city of Canton the Byway heads north on McPherson County road, 27thAvenue winding its way through the western most edge of the Flint Hills.

 Maxwell Wildlife Refuge offers visitors an opportunity to see bison and elk on tram tours by reservation.
 McPherson State Lake offers fishing, camping and hiking.
 Continuing on 27th Avenue north of Pueblo Road and looking to the west are Battle Hills Knobs.
 Traveling north to Roxbury, a short side trip east to Valley View Cemetery offers great views of the area and tells the story of who the pioneers were.
 The Byway then heads west from Roxbury on Smoky Valley Road.
 Great panoramas can be seen on the south side of the road overlooking the Wildlife Refuge and Twin Mounds.
 Olive Springs School now houses the gallery of famed artist Maleta Forsberg.